IgorKavrakov/CompMet/README.md

 CompMet is a Matlab-based computer code that computes metrics for comparison of two time-histories.
 The files constituting this code are included in CompMet.
-Given to time-histories, X1 and X2, the code is simply called as:
+Given two time-histories, X1 and X2, the code is simply called as:

 [M]=CompMet(X1,X2,Properties);